typedb/typedb-ml/kglib/kgcn_tensorflow/examples/diagnosis/README.md

 - The absolute loss across all of the elements in the dataset
 - The fraction of all graph elements predicted correctly across the dataset
-- The fraction of completely solved examples (subgraphs extracted from Grakn that are solved in full)
+- The fraction of completely solved examples (subgraphs extracted from TypeDB that are solved in full)

 ![learning metrics](.images/learning.png)